Minced pork noodles

 Serve with the chili sauce on the side.
 Easy peasy!

-If using prawns or tofu then stir fry it in the garlic and vegetable oil before adding to the noodles.
+If using prawns or tofu then stir fry the in the garlic and vegetable oil before adding to the noodles.
 Similarly if you’re opting for chicken then slice the chicken and cook in the same way.
-Minced turkey can be cooked the same way as minced pork.
+Minced turkey can be cooked the same way as the minced pork.

 For vegetarian options, a medley of mushrooms with the tofu works well.
 Deep fried tofu squares which have a lovely texture can be found in Chinese Supermarkets which freezes incredibly well and can be added to other dishes.